derpen/LeSite/content/posts/creating-server-1.md

 $ ssh -i ~/.ssh/keyname -p 6969 derpen@192.168.100.7
 ```

-And.. that's it basically.
+The end.
 Your ssh is now gajilion times more secure.
 Nobody can brute force a password attack anymore, and even if they did, they won't logged in as root.
 Again, make sure you keep your private key very very very safe.